Orisuniyanu/3MTT/Introduction To Jenkins/README.md

     sudo apt-get install jenkins
 ```
 ![4.
 Install Jenkins](./IMG/4.%20Install%20Jenkins.png)
+- **wget** -- Downloads files from the internet
+- **-q** -- Runs quietly (no output).
+- **-0** -- Sends the downloaded file to standard output instead of saving it
+- **https://pkg.jenkins.io/debian-stable/jenkins.io.key** -- The URL of the Jenkins GPG key.
+- **|** -- Pipes the downloaded key into the next command.
+- **sudo** -- Runs the command with administrator privileges.
+- **apt-key add -** -- Adds the key to the system's trusted keys (the - tells apt-key to read from standard input).
+- **sudo sh -c 'echo deb https://pkg.jenkins.io/debian-stable binary/ > \/etc/apt/sources.list.d/jenkins.list'** -- This command adds the Jenkins repository to your system's package sources, allowing you to install Jenkins via apt
 This command install Jenkins.
 It involves importing the Jenkins GPG key for package verification, adding the Jenkins repository to the system's sources, updating package lists, and finally, installing Jenkins through the package manager (apt-get).

 5. Then I check if Jenkins has been installed, and it is up and running